michellejae/michellejae/README.md

 ##to/da##
 - fix margins in mobile
-- possibly add the unfun facts or something
+- possibly add the unfun facts or something if you click on photo.